 Furthermore, this is one area you can use to outshine the competition, especially if you have more relevant qualifications than they have.
 Be sure to list your highest level of education first, then work your way backward.

 Once you find a job you like, engage the hiring manager directly rather than going through the normal application process.
 Start by using the company’s LinkedIn Company Page to find out who the hiring manager is.
-Once you have identified the hiring manager, start by making an appointment to see the hiring manager over the phone.
+Once you have identified the hiring manager, make an appointment to see the hiring manager over the phone.
 You need to submit your job application to the hiring manager personally.
+They will be impressed with your determination.
 Repeat this process for every job you apply to.
 If you are focused and determined, you will eventually land the job you want because perseverance eventually pays off.